Which eligible assets are compatible with comonotonic capital requirements?: Risk measures and comonotonicity

-It follows from from the above result that a necessary condition for the comonotonicity of $\rho_{\cA,S}$ is that, besides being additive with respect to the eligible asset $S$, the risk measure $\rho_{\cA,S}$ is also additive with respect to a particular risk-free asset.
-In particular, we are naturally led to investigate the equality of two risk measures $\rho_{\cA,S}$ and $\rho_{\cA,R}$ based on the same acceptance set but different eligible assets.
-The following lemma establishes a necessary and sufficient condition for this equality to hold.
+It follows from the above result that a necessary condition for the comonotonicity of $\rho_{\cA,S}$ is that, besides being additive with respect to the eligible asset $S$, the risk measure $\rho_{\cA,S}$ also needs to be additive with respect to the risk-free asset $R=(-\rho_{\cA,S}(1),1)$ (recall that, despite our terminology, $R$ is not necessarily traded in the market).
+This naturally leads to the study of the equality of two risk measures $\rho_{\cA,S}$ and $\rho_{\cA,R}$ with respect to the same acceptance set but different eligible assets.
+The following lemma establishes a necessary and sufficient condition for equality.
 Here, we denote by $\Span(X)$ the linear space generated by $X\in L^\infty$.